ds-modules/curriculum-guide/workflow/collecting-assignments.md

         q1.py
 ```

-Even if you are not using tests for your assignment, you will still need to have a tests folder with some placeholder files.
+Note: Even if you are not using tests for your assignment, you will still need to have a tests folder with some placeholder files.

 #### Creating an Assignment